-Beyond the gender gap: Presidential politics is a ‘masculinity contest.’
+Beyond the gender gap: Presidential politics is a ‘masculinity contest’

 “Almost every election is, in fact, a masculinity contest,” says Dan Cassino, executive director of polling at Fairleigh Dickinson University.
 “To be taken seriously as a potential leader, you have to show masculine traits.”

-As early voting gets underway across the country, one political divide has become clear: Most men prefer President Donald Trump.
+As early voting gets underway across the United States, one political divide has become clear: Most men prefer former President Donald Trump.
 Most women prefer Vice President Kamala Harris.

-That gap reflects party narratives throughout this election season – with Democrats leaning into issues like abortion access and economic equality while Republicans have evoked traditional gender roles in discussing gun violence, child care, and family planning.
+That gap reflects party narratives throughout this election season – with Democrats leaning into issues like abortion access and economic equality, while Republicans have evoked traditional gender roles in discussing gun violence, child care, and family planning.

 This gender gap, while significant, goes back decades.
 What this campaign underscores is Americans’ broader preference – beyond gender – for masculinity in the nation’s highest office.